sous-chefs/postgresql/README.md

 ## Configuration

-The `postgresql.conf` and `pg_hba.conf` files are dynamically generated from attributes.
+The `postgresql.conf` file is dynamically generated from attributes.
 Each key in `node['postgresql']['config']` is a postgresql configuration directive, and will be rendered in the config file.
 For example, the attribute:

 ```ruby
 node['postgresql']['config']['listen_addresses'] = 'localhost'